World Methodist Council: Member Profile

+The WMC does not represent all Methodists in the world and the organization's member united and uniting churches total only 12.8 million members, according to their own denominational statistics.

+Therefore, WMC statistics from 2014 are considered more reliable compared to independent sources.

+Same-Sex Marriage

+Among the 81 member denominations, 8 permit or support same-sex marriage or blessings for same-sex unions.
+These are: United Methodist Church, Methodist Church of Great Britain, Spanish Evangelical Church, United Church of Canada, Uniting Church in Australia, Uniting Church in Sweden, United Church of Christ in the Philippines and United Protestant Church in Belgium.

 World Methodist Conference

 The highest organ of the World Methodist Council is the World Methodist Conference, which meets every five years.
-The next Conference, the 22nd, will be held in Gothenburg, Sweden in 2024.
+The 22nd Conference was held in Gothenburg, Sweden in 2024.
+The theme was 'On the Move' and focussed on migration.

 The 21st Conference was held in 2016 in Houston, Texas in the United States.
 The theme was "ONE".
 Organized around four sub themes – One God, One Faith, One People, One Mission.

 The 2011 conference, gathered under the theme "Jesus Christ - for the Healing of the Nations", was held in August 2011 in Durban, South Africa.
 On 24 July 2006, Sunday Mbang stepped down as chairperson of the council and John Barrett took over his position as well as elected president for the council.

 In 2006, it formally approved the Joint Declaration on the Doctrine of Justification.